CosmWasm/cosmwasm/IBC.md

 After a contract on chain A sends a packet, it is generally processed by the contract on chain B on the other side of the channel.
-This is done by executing the following callback on chain B:
+This is done by executing the following entry point on chain B:

 ```rust
 #[entry_point]